luxumbra/foresite-freelance/src/content/projects/meta-builders.md

 year: 2022
 ---

-I was tasked with the design and build of the MetaBuilders website, a marketing and information site for a Web3 agency and community of skilled freelancers.
-The project involved creating a modern, responsive layout that effectively communicated the brand's values and offerings and enabled users to purchase services as NFTs on the Ethereum blockchain.
+I led the design and development of the MetaBuilders website — a marketing and information platform for a Web3 agency and a global community of skilled freelancers.
+The goal was to create a clean, modern, and responsive site that clearly conveyed the brand’s ethos and service offerings, while integrating Web3 functionality to support service purchases as NFTs.

-The website was built using Vite, React, Typescript and TailwindCSS and hosted on Vercel, using Thirdweb's smart contracts for NFT minting and management.
+Built with Vite, React, TypeScript, and TailwindCSS, the site delivers a fast and fluid user experience across all devices.
+It is deployed on Vercel for scalable performance.
+Blockchain functionality was implemented using Thirdweb’s smart contracts, allowing users to mint and manage service-based NFTs directly on the Ethereum blockchain.